aishwar-yadav/Student-taskmanager-from-Zimetrics/README.md

 As per the task given by Zimmetrics , I have creayed a  simple Single Page Application to track homework tasks with a Node.js backend and vanilla JavaScript frontend.

+:TO intsall node_modules
+1)To add node modules go to cmd of the root folder and run - npm install

 :What our website does and how it works

 1) We can add our homework tasks by simply clicking on add task .